 Credit earned in the CSU host campus' fully-online course is automatically reported to your home campus and included in your student academic record.
-Before enrolling in an online course at another CSU, you should consult with your academic advisor to determine how the course may apply to your degree requirements.
+Before enrolling in an online course at another CSU, check with your academic advisor to determine how the course can apply to your degree requirements.

-- To check your eligibility and browse the hundreds of fully online courses offered at the 23 campuses, visit CSU Fully Online Courses.
+- Check your eligibility and browse the hundreds of fully-online classes offered by the 23 campuses at CSU Fully Online Courses.
 Note the enrollment dates for each campus.

 - CSUN students: Because many CSU fully-online courses may be closed when you enroll, select a few options before logging into myNorthridge Portal to request enrollment from the host campus.
 In your portal, only open courses with seats available will display.
-For help, see the CSU Fully Online Courses/CourseMatch How To Guide.
+For help, see the guide How to Enroll in CSU Fully Online Courses.

-- Visiting CSU students enrolling in a fully online class at CSUN, please read the Spring 2016 CSU Fully Only Courses Welcome Letter (.pdf).
+- Visiting CSU students enrolling in a fully-online class at CSUN, please: